Healthy Coconut Energy Balls (Easy No-Bake Snack)

 Instructions

-• Add all of the wet ingredients to a medium-sized bowl. (almond butter, coconut oil, maple syrup, and vanilla extract).
-Mix it all up.
+• Mix all of the wet ingredients in a medium-sized bowl.
+This includes almond butter, maple syrup, vanilla, and coconut oil.
+Place the coconut oil last to avoid it hardening.
+Mix it all together.

-• Optional: Add one almond to the top of a few balls and with the others, roll them into extra shredded coconut.
+• Optional: Add one almond to the top of a few balls, then roll the others in extra shredded coconut.

 Notes